 People who ask are more likely to get what they want.
 In my case, people who demand that I review their resume somehow end up at the bottom of my priority list, regardless of when their email hit my inbox.

 "If I'm emailing you my resume, why do I need to introduce myself?
 We just chatted on LinkedIn last week."

 Here's why: Recruiters are extremely busy and have "chats" going on with many people at a time - sometimes on LinkedIn, sometimes on Twitter, and who knows where else.
 If they're like me, they probably have 50-100 emails in their inbox at any given time, representing current conversations they are engaged in.

 If you send them your resume and don't start off with a brief introduction (depending, of course, on how long ago and how often you have conversed), they may not know who you are.
 At the very least, say something like:

-As you requested in our conversation on LinkedIn last Wednesday, I am sending you my updated resume with a clearer outline of my career path with Sports Authority and Best Buy.
+As you requested in our conversation on LinkedIn last Wednesday, I am sending you my updated resume with a clearer outline of my career path with Walmart and Best Buy.
 Please let me know if you need any additional information, and I look forward to hearing from you at your convenience.

 Let the recipient know how you heard of them - it will help lower their guard.